silx-kit/freesas/doc/source/FreeSAS.rst

     model1.canonical_parameters()  #calculate the DAM canonical_parameters
     print model1.can_param

-Other methods: transformation and NSD calculation
+Other methods of the class for transformations and NSD calculation

 .. code-block:: python

     param1 = model1.can_param           #parameters for the transformation
     symmetry = [1,1,1]                  #symmetry for the transformation model1.transform(param1, symmetry)
     #return DAM coordinates after the transformation